A Gauge Set Framework for Flexible Robustness Design: Introduction

 \paragraph{Connection to Gauge Optimization.} The concepts of gauge sets and gauge functions have been extensively studied in convex analysis \citep{pryce1973r,drusvyatskiy2020convex}.
 Their associated duality theory has been developed in the gauge optimization literature \citep{aravkin2018foundations,freund1987dual,friedlander2014gauge}, where gauge functions are used to evaluate the objective function or constraint violations.
 Building on this perspective and extending gauge optimization to functional spaces, this paper employs gauge sets to measure the distributional distance between the reweighting function and the nominal one, establishing a unified framework for solution robustness. \ \\

 We organize the rest of the paper as follows.
 Section \ref{sec:setting1} establishes the main assumptions and the strong duality of the gauge reweighting problem.
 Section \ref{sec:reweighting} investigates gauge set designs in existing robustness paradigms.
-In Section \ref{sec:toolkit}, we develop several technical tools for manipulating and designing gauge sets and demonstrate their utility and flexibility using multiple examples.
+In Section \ref{sec:toolkit}, we develop several technical tools for manipulating and designing gauge sets, demonstrating their utility using several examples.
 Section \ref{sec:comp} discusses two tractable reformulation strategies to solve the reweighting problem.
-Section~\ref{sec:case} presents the detailed case study of the illustrative example.
+Section~\ref{sec:case} presents a detailed case study of the illustrative example, providing two finite-dimensional reformulations and their computational analysis.
 Finally, Section \ref{sec:conclusion} concludes the paper with discussions on future directions.
 To streamline the presentation, we discuss potential applications to other robustness frameworks in Appendix~\ref{sec:app2} and defer all the proofs to Appendix~\ref{sec:app1}.